ELYSIA KARACTER

 CONCLUSION

-There is a lot of interaction between the parameters on this unit and a wide variety of tones can be achieved.
-I think it is best to stay away from the extremes of ‘Drive’ and ‘Color’, I found in my tests just a little bit of Drive was more than enough for heavy saturation and as you can see, Color frequency response goes a little cookie at the extremes, especially in the counter-clockwise direction.
+There is a lot of interaction between the parameters on this plug-in, and a wide variety of tones can be achieved.
+In most real-world applications, I have found that a little bit of Drive was more than enough for pleasing saturation,

 How does it compare to the hardware?
-Well, I don’t own the hardware yet but it sounds like the hardware can be pushed a lot harder with a bigger sweet spot.
-However, the software does sound fantastic and oozes the erm Karacter of the hardware, I will certainly be purchasing it!
+The hardware can be pushed a lot harder with a bigger sweet spot.
+However, the plug-in does sound fantastic and oozes the erm Karacter of the hardware.